Mongol conquest of Western Xia: Aftermath

 The destruction of Western Xia during the second campaign was near total.
 According to John Man, Western Xia is little known to anyone other than experts in the field precisely because of Genghis Khan's policy calling for their complete eradication.
 He states that "There is a case to be made that this was the first ever recorded example of attempted genocide, it was certainly very successful ethnocide."

 However, some members of the Western Xia royal clan emigrated to western Sichuan, northern Tibet, even possibly northeast India, in some instances becoming local rulers.
-A small Western Xia state was established in Tibet along the upper reaches of the Yarlung River, while other Western Xia populations settled in what are now the modern provinces of Henan and Hebei.
+A small Western Xia state was established in Tibet along the upper reaches of the Yalong River, while other Western Xia populations settled in what are now the modern provinces of Henan and Hebei.
 In China, remnants of the Western Xia persisted into the middle of the Ming dynasty.

 Despite the death of Genghis, the Mongol Empire was at last successful in defeating Western Xia.
 Now, Genghis Khan's successors concentrated on unifying the rest of China.
 The Jin dynasty, already reeling from great losses of land and troops due to the ongoing Mongol campaign since 1211, finally collapsed in 1234.
-The Kingdom of Dali in southwest China fell in an invasion in 1253, and the Song dynasty of southern China, after over four decades of a conflict begun 1235, surrendered in 1279.
+The Kingdom of Dali in southwest China fell in an invasion in 1253, and the Song in the south, after over four decades of a conflict begun 1235, surrendered in 1279.